grapl-security/grapl/README.md

 What you can do with Grapl today:
 * Send it data, given you provide a specific format
 * Query the db for graphs of Process trees and their associated files and network activity
+* Write attacker signatures using Python and Graphql+

 ### Example Use Case: Catching a malicious word macro